-- . an increase in our indebtedness; - . the inability to integrate the operations of the acquired business; - the inability to successfully expand our operations into new territories; - . the diversion of management's attention from other business concerns; and an excess of customer loss or loss of key employees from the acquired business.
+- . an increase in our indebtedness; - . the inability to integrate the operations of the acquired business; - . the inability to successfully expand our operations into new territories; - . the diversion of management's attention from other business concerns; - . an excess of customer loss or loss of key employees from the acquired business; and - . unanticipated costs associated with environmental or other liabilities that we may assume or become subject to by operation of law.